The Ultimate Guide to Credit Cards

 You can use most unsecured cards to build credit, but only if you use your cards responsibly.

-The process starts with the payment information collected by the three major credit bureaus.
-Nearly all credit cards report your payment activity to at least one of the credit bureaus, and cards geared toward bad-credit consumers usually report to all three bureaus.
+Your credit journey begins with the payment details collected by the three major credit bureaus.
+Almost all credit cards report your payment activity to at least one bureau, but cards specifically for bad credit often report to all three.

 The bureaus keep track of your payment activity and credit history, including: